 Alternatively, you can view extracts specifically relevant to your electrical supplies below:

-You must permit the official electrical contractor unrestricted access to inspect your electrical installation during the buildup, show week and the breakdown.
-You may ask for an RME Manager to carry out observations should you wish, please contact RME Services Ltd’s Site offices on Site for assistance.
+You must permit the official electrical contractor unrestricted access to inspect your electrical installation during the build-up, show week and the breakdown as a condition of order.
+You may ask for an RME Manager to carry out observations should you wish, please contact RME Services Ltd.’s Site offices on Site for assistance.

-The Organiser or the official electrical contractor will have the right to refuse connection or isolate any installation that is not installed to the required standard or Regulations or becomes unsafe after it is energised.
-The installation must be electrically tested and a certificate must be available on Site prior to the installed system being energised.
+The Organiser or the official electrical supplier will have the right to refuse connection or isolate any installation that is not installed to the required standard or Regulations or becomes unsafe after it is energised.
+The installation must be electrically tested and a certificate must be available on Site prior to the installed system being energised or re- energised.

 Any electrical installation that may be exposed to the weather must be suitably IP rated to prevent water ingress and all accessories used to complete the installation must be suitable for the conditions they are applied to.